But a more mathematical method might help to answer the Bonus Question – as this might take a while if we keep adding!

 At the end there were 16 apples each, therefore there were 48 apples in total.

-Charlie removed one third leaving 48, so there must have been 72 apples before.
+Charlie removed one third, leaving 48, so there must have been 72 apples before.

-Billie removed one third leaving 72, so there must have been 108 apples before.
+Billie removed one third, leaving 72, so there must have been 108 apples before.

-Alex removed one third leaving 108, so there must have been 162 apples before.
+Alex removed one third, leaving 108, so there must have been 162 apples before.

-Note: BrainBashers has a Dark Mode option – I recommend not using your browser's dark mode or extensions for BrainBashers
+Note: BrainBashers has a Dark Mode option.
+For BrainBashers, I'd recommend not using your browser's built-in dark mode, or any dark mode extensions (sometimes you can add an exception for a specific website).